Select a municipality below to see how it stacks up:

 Benchcube Analytics at GFOA-BC

-We will be at the 2018 Government Finance Officers Association of BC conference in beautiful Kelowna on May 30 - June 1, 2018.
-Pop by booth #5 and see for yourself how Benchcube's Budget Book can save you time and effort while providing your organization with better decision support.
+We will be at the 2019 Government Finance Officers Association of BC conference in beautiful Victoria, BC, on May 29 - 31.
+Pop by our booth and see for yourself how Benchcube's visual interactive dashboards make your budget book (however wonderful) look a bit old fashioned.

 Benchcube Analytics empowers local governments make better decisions.
 It does this by providing tools that help decision makers—elected officials, senior leadership team, other key staff—understand complex financial information.